kimzee23/Expense-tracker/README.md

 ##	**Layered Architecture**

-  -	Clean and scalable structure using controller, service, repository, and model layers.
+  -	Clean and scalable structure using controller, service, repository, DTOs and model layers.

 ##	 Create and activate a virtual environment:
 ```run